-A few are policy based – audits and emergency access procedures – while others are now built easily into so many systems like automatic log off systems and individual logins.
+A few are policy-based – audits and emergency access procedures – while others are now built easily into so many systems like automatic log-off systems and individual logins.
 With a competent IT person, legal counsel, and the HIPAA Privacy Official, the rest aren’t hard to do either.

 The Health & Human Services website summarizes that “covered entities and business associates must only provide the required notifications if the breach involved unsecured protected health information.
 Unsecured protected health information is protected health information that has not been rendered unusable, unreadable, or indecipherable to unauthorized persons through the use of a technology or methodology specified by the Secretary in guidance.”
 [HHS] Notification is only required if the data is unsecured.
-For physical data there are many proper ways to destroy it but for digital data, it requires encryption.
+For physical data, there are many proper ways to destroy it but for digital data, it requires encryption.

-It used to be simpler – civil violations of HIPAA could be up to $25,000 at $100 per violation but since HITECH’s implementation in 2009, it has changed with penalties now tiered based on what sort of non-compliance it is – unknowing, reasonable cause, willful neglect but corrected within required time period, or willful neglect and not corrected within required time period – each with an annual limit of $1.5 million.
-In April 2019, these were again reviewed and annual limits adjusted as the table below: explains:
+It used to be simpler – civil violations of HIPAA could be up to $25,000 at $100 per violation but since HITECH’s implementation in 2009, it has changed with penalties now tiered based on what sort of non-compliance it is – unknowing, reasonable cause, willful neglect but corrected within a required time period, or willful neglect and not corrected within a required time period – each with an annual limit of $1.5 million.
+In April 2019, these were again reviewed and annual limits adjusted as the table below explains:

 Criminal penalties are separately handled by the Department of Justice and can be monetary fines and/or prison time.
-Individuals, like hackers or an employee, can be prosecuted if they are (1) those who knowingly obtain or disclose individually private health information (PHI), (2) commit offense under false pretenses, or (3) commit offense with the intent to sell, transfer, or use individually identifiable PHI for commercial, personal gain, or malicious harm.
+Individuals, like hackers or an employee, can be prosecuted if they are (1) those who knowingly obtain or disclose individually private health information (PHI), (2) commit an offense under false pretenses, or (3) commit an offense with the intent to sell, transfer, or use individually identifiable PHI for commercial, personal gain, or malicious harm.

 So CYA, easily.
 Encrypt each file and make it harder for hackers, lax IT policies, or disgruntled employees to cause your business to deal with HIPAA and HITECH penalties.
-Active Cypher File Fortress, our quantum-resistant encryption, can render your files unreadable to those trying the do your business and patients harm.
+Active Cypher Cloud Fortress, our quantum-resistant encryption, can render your files unreadable to those trying the do your business and patients harm.
 With penalties like these, detection is too late.